superlinked/VectorHub/docs/articles/Vector-Indexes.md

 # Vector Indexes

-This article takes you through the basics of implementating vector indexing in Python using LlamaIndex.
+This article takes you through the basics of implementing vector indexing in Python using LlamaIndex.
 But first, let's briefly introduce vector indexes, why they're so important, different common types, and popular use cases.

 ## Why you need vector indexes

 Running AI applications depends on vectors, often called [embeddings](https://superlinked.com/vectorhub/building-blocks/vector-compute/embedding-models) - dense data representations, generated via complex mathematical operations to capture key attributes of source information.
 When a user submits a query, it's also embedded in the vector database, and vectors that are close to it are deemed relevant (i.e., similar), and returned.
 It's possible to brute-force query these vectors *without* a vector index - i.e., checking every single vector in the database to see if they match the query vector, one by one.
 But if the database is large, this inefficient process takes too long.

 Vector indexing, by creating groups of matching elements, speeds up similarity search - which calculate vector closeness using metrics like Euclidean or Jacobian distance.
 (In small datasets where accuracy is more important than efficiency, you can use K-Nearest Neighbors to pinpoint your query's closest near neighbors.
-As datasets get bigger and efficiency becomes an issue, an [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN) approach will *very quickly* return accurate-enough results.)
+As datasets get bigger and efficiency becomes an issue, an [Approximate Nearest Neighbor](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN) approach will *very quickly* return accurate-enough results.)

 Vector indexes are crucial to efficient, relevant, and accurate search in various common applications, including Retrieval Augmented Generation ([RAG](https://superlinked.com/vectorhub/articles/advanced-retrieval-augmented-generation)), [semantic search in image databases](https://superlinked.com/vectorhub/articles/retrieval-from-image-text-modalities) (e.g., in smartphones), large text documents, advanced e-commerce websites, and so on.